JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p2-traffic-signs/traffic-sign-classifier-project/README.md

 * The sample size is small with only seven images.
 That means that one image accounts for over 14 percentage points (a large step).
 The model classified five traffic signs correctly and two incorrectly.

-* The sign **Beware of Ice/Snow** containes a relatively complex snowflake symbol.
+* The sign **Beware of Ice/Snow** contains a relatively complex snowflake symbol.
 As you can see from an example sign, the network's top three prediction got the shape and outline of the sign, but the model failed to determine what exactly was inside the sign.
 The shape is too intricate; this might be evidence that the network architecture is not robust enough to handle complex symbols.

 ![Beware of Ice/Snow](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p2-traffic-signs/traffic-sign-classifier-project/write-up/test-1.JPG)

-* As noted previously, I included a taffic sign that the model did indeed train on, however, as is common with traffic signs, there is an additional, smaller rectangular sign directly below it.
-It appears the model mistook this small, white rectanglular shape to mean **No Entry** rather than the correct **Wild Animals Crossing**.
+* As noted previously, I included a traffic sign that the model did indeed train on, however, as is common with traffic signs, there is an additional, smaller rectangular sign directly below it.
+It appears the model mistook this small, white rectangular shape to mean **No Entry** rather than the correct **Wild Animals Crossing**.

 ![Wild Animals Crossing](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p2-traffic-signs/traffic-sign-classifier-project/write-up/test-3.JPG)